AMD Zen 4 is the long-rumored follow-up to AMD's popular Zen 3 architecture, which powers the remarkably performant Ryzen 5000 series of AMD CPUs.

 In fact, AMD's success with its Zen 3 chips has been so compelling that we awarded the company our Best Brand honor in the Tom's Guide Awards 2021.
 We applauded AMD for its success getting major laptop brands like Razer and HP to integrate Zen 3 CPUs into their flagship notebooks, and earmarked it as a company to watch heading into 2022.

-One of the big things we're watching for is the release of its Zen 4 chip architecture, which is likely to underpin CPUs that are smaller and more powerful than anything AMD currently has on the market.
+One of the big things we're watching for is the release of its Zen 4 chip architecture, which will underpin CPUs that are smaller and more powerful than anything AMD currently has on the market, including its upcoming "Dragon Range" line of "extreme" laptop gaming CPUs.
 Read on for our latest insights into AMD's Zen 4 chips.

 AMD Zen 4 specs and leaked benchmarks